marbl/canu/documentation/source/tutorial.rst

 obtErrorRate
   Filter overlaps during OBT's read trimming and read splitting.

-Unitig construction has four error rates:

-utgGraphErrorRate
-  Only overlaps below this rate are used for forming initial 'best-edge' unitigs.

-utgBubbleErrorRate
-  A short unitig that aligns (via overlaps, not sequence alignment) to a larger unitig at or below this rate will be merged into the larger unitig.

-utgMergeErrorRate
-  After initial unitigs are formed and bubbles are popped, unitigs are merged if there is a 'second-best' overlap at or below this error rate.
-THIS ALGORITHM IS NOT IMPLEMENTED YET.

-utgRepeatErrorRate
-  All non-best overlaps at or below this error rate are used to detect regions in unitigs that potentially span a repeat without sufficiently strong evidence.
-These regions are split into multiple unitigs.

 In `celera-assembler`_, consensus generation required an overlap.
 In canu, this is no longer used, but the ``cnsErrorRate`` option still exists.